ericclemmons/node-recorder/README.md

 ## Getting Started

 - By simply including `node-recorder`, **all HTTP(s) requests are intercepted**.
-- By default, `RECORD` mode records new fixtures, and replays existing fixures.
+- By default, `RECORD` mode records new recordings, and replays existing fixures.
-- When in `NODE_ENV=test` or `CI=true`, `REPLAY` mode replays existing fixtures, and throws an error when one doesn't exist.
+- When in `NODE_ENV=test` or `CI=true`, `REPLAY` mode replays existing recordings, and throws an error when one doesn't exist.
   _(So that local tests don't suddenly fail in CI)_

 ### Recorder Modes

 - `bypass` - All network requests bypass the recorder and respond as usual.
-- `record` - Record only new network requests (i.e. those without fixtures), while replaying existing fixtures.
+- `record` - Record only new network requests (i.e. those without recordings), while replaying existing recordings.
-- `replay` - Replay all network requests using fixtures. **If a fixture is missing, an error is thrown**.
+- `replay` - Replay all network requests using recordings. **If a recording is missing, an error is thrown**.
 - `rerecord` - Re-record all network requests.

 ### Using `node --require`